 The vast Bristol Hippodrome theatre, seating just shy of 2,000 people, has been entertaining Bristolians for over a century.
-The candy-coloured domed auditorium, complete with pillars, stalls and lashings of rococo plasterwork, makes a cheery setting for family-friendly shows such as Aladdin, My Fair Lady and Warhorse.
+The candy-coloured domed auditorium, complete with pillars, stalls and lashings of rococo plasterwork, makes a cheery setting for family-friendly shows such as Disney’s Beauty and the Beast, Hairspray and School of Rock.
 Come at Christmas to enjoy its legendary pantomime.
 Bristol Hippodrome is in the centre of the city, with a wealth of dining options located nearby.

 Take a short ride from central Bristol on the no 8 or 9 bus to one of the best zoos in Britain.
 Standout animal attractions at Bristol Zoo include Gorilla Island, with a family of lowland gorillas ruled over by Jock the silverback; Penguin Coast, where you can watch the playful critters zipping about above and below the water; and a heated reptile house that plunges visitors into the sultry rainforest amid dwarf crocodiles, terrapins and iguanas.
 The Hide Restaurant at Bristol Zoo has an impressively full kids’ menu and colouring-in sheets; there’s also the Hungry Monkey kiosk and picnic area.